beginning of content

 What are the effects of party drugs?

-However, when taking party drugs, there is always a risk of:
+However, when taking party drugs, there's always a chance of unwanted effects, such as:

-A drug overdose can happen when a person mixes drugs or takes too much of a drug.
+A drug overdose can happen when you mix drugs or take too much of a drug.

-Overdosing on different drugs causes different symptoms.
+Different drugs can cause different overdose symptoms.
 An overdose may cause you to:

 Naloxone is a medicine that can temporarily reverse the effects of an opioid overdose.
 The Australian Government is offering this medication free of charge and without a prescription to people who may experience, or witness, an opioid overdose.